writethedocs/www/docs/hiring-guide/portfolios.rst

 - Write out a "how to" for defeating the first boss of your favorite game
 - Create a "how to" for an open source tool
 - Craft a recipe in the style of the kinds of technical documents you write (or would like to write)
+- Discuss the role of style guides, including your preferences

 In short, use your imagination.
 Consider the kind of writing you know how to do well, and include something that really showcases that style.